VTrans/vtp3-final-presentation/final-notes.md

 Robie: Universal color scheme?
 It's a culture change.
 Cole: Button for color blindness?
 Lofgren: DII has a web colorblind policy

+##Bridges

+_Data issue_

+##Projects

+Symonds: Once a project is in construction switch the contact info to resident engineer

+Symonds: Filkorn is looking for a single source for project websites

+##Maintenance

+Cole: The language...
+"MOB", "MM Plaques" - obscure?
+Does it have to be one line?
+Viani: It will take some work to fix the acronyms
+Brown: Should there be a POC for the maintenance activities?
+Fitch: Just put "Garage"
+Robie: Maintenance Top 10 vs Maintenance Activities titles
+Fitch: I see Maint.
+Top 10 = top 10 they're doing, top 10 projects.
+Largest 10
+Viani: "Current Maintenance Projects"
+Devlin: Plowing?
+The whole map will be plows in the winter
+Viani: Couldn't dig into winter maintenance in this project

+Viani: Eventually take some of the static maps into the same platform

+White: The public sees it all as road, not paving, maintenance, proejcts, bridges etc. Will the public see a disconnect?
+Tetrault: Who will look at the data from the pulbic?
+Press or media.
+Or public following a press story.
+The media says "bridge condition" or "pavement condition", so the public will probably follow that
+Hedges: I get a dozen calls a year about bridge condition.
+They also ask about more detailed metrics.
+Share links to the dashbaords?
+Tetrault: I'm not worried about the public having access to info they see in the press
+Fitch: It has to be sustainable.
+It's great if it answers 90% of the questions.
+Too big is too hard to maintain.
+What is the essential information?
+Tetrault: 90% of the questions I get are in well maintained data
+Viani: We didn't create, we just exposed that data